teaching-on-testbeds/mltrain-chi/snippets/intro.md

 At the beginning of your lease time, you will continue with the next step, in which you bring up and configure a bare metal instance!
 Two alternate sets of instructions are provided for this part:

 * a notebook that runs in the Chameleon Jupyter interface.
-This automates the setup process, so that you can "Run > Run All
+This automates the setup process, so that you can "Run > Run Selected Cell and All Below" to let the setup mostly run without human intervention.
 * or, instructions for using the Horizon GUI and an SSH session, in case you cannot or prefer not to use the Chameleon Jupyter interface

 :::